 What Kind of Temperament Does The Chow Chow Have?

-Chows have a friendly, but independent personality.
+Chows have a friendly but independent personality.
 Though dominant, they are not aloof.
-A Chow can be a loving companion but, should you consider the breed as a guard dog, you will want to employ a professional trainer in your house.
+A Chow can be a loving companion but should you consider the breed as a guard dog, you will want to employ a professional trainer in your house.
 Chows are a cuddly and affectionate breed and love to snuggle.

 What Should I Feed My Chow Chow?

 To prevent diseases such as diabetes, make sure your Chow Chow is given a proper amount of carbohydrates.
 Avoid treats, as they can lead to obesity.
-(Be sure to check your Chow Chow’s breed’s size chart to ensure you’re feeding the right size or portion of food.)
-For extra energy, make sure your Chow Chow has a good amount of high-quality meat or tuna with a few vitamins and minerals.
+(Be sure to check your Chow Chow’s breed’s size chart to ensure you’re feeding the proper size or portion of food.)
+For extra energy, ensure your Chow Chow has a good amount of high-quality meat or tuna with a few vitamins and minerals.

 How Much Grooming Does The Chow Chow Need?

 Grooming the Chow Chow is pretty simple, in theory.
 A few brushing sessions every few months keep all the hair, dirt, and hairballs under control, plus its four-sided coat sheds like crazy.
-How to Care for a Chow Chow’s Fur Chows are one of the few breeds with a short fur coat, and thus sheds a lot.
+How to Care for a Chow Chow’s Fur Chows are one of the few breeds with a short fur coat and thus shed a lot.
 They need little grooming, however.

 Is The Chow Chow Easy To Train?

-Like the majority of the breed, they are quite reserved.
-However, for the one occasion in which they are bonded with a person, they are loyal and affectionate companions.
-A Chow Chow will do anything for a person, except mate with them.
+Like the majority of the breed, they are pretty reserved.
+However, they are loyal and affectionate companions for the one occasion in which they are bonded with a person.
+A Chow Chow will do anything for a person except mate with them.
 Can I Train A Chow Chow To Search For Things?
 The Chow’s back legs are not quite straight, so it doesn’t stand on its back legs as much as other breeds.

 What Health Issues Does The Chow Chow Have?

 For the most part, the Chow Chow is a healthy breed.
-Of course, like every other breed, there are a few health issues that come up, particularly with Chow Chow having a rather large skull for their body size.
-As such, the breed is at a higher risk of developing a double craniosynostosis, a condition that affects the skull.
+Of course, like every other breed, a few health issues come up, particularly with Chow Chow having a rather large skull for their body size.
+As such, the breed is at a higher risk of developing double craniosynostosis, a condition that affects the skull.

 What Is The History of The Chow Chow?